Skin Tags & Warts Differences

 Warts, in contrast, are caused by a virus, namely HPV, or Human Papillomavirus.
 This virus is spread through skin contact, especially during sexual intercourse.
 Because the virus is contagious, it is best to treat the warts when they appear to avoid spreading the virus.

-Are Invasive Treatments Possible?
+Are Invasive Treatments Recommended?

 Both warts and skin tags can be removed through surgery, but most medical insurance companies will not cover the expenses.
 Excision under anesthesia is a typical route for wart and tag removal.
 Anesthesia strategies vary.
 For severe outbreaks, you may need a general anesthesia, but smaller outbreaks only require local anesthesia.